illiakovalenkoo/LinksHolderKotlinAndroid/doc/README.md

-# LinksHolder - Android Link Manager
+# LinksHolderKotlinAndroid - Android Link Manager

 **LinksHolder** is a simple Android application built with **Kotlin** that allows users to **store and manage links**.
 The application features a minimal user interface and basic link-handling functionality.